YouQuest is… Welcoming. Visionary. Active. Adventurous. Empowering.

 Maggie McTurk is a community relations specialist with more than 20 years of experience in the development, management and implementation of multi-million-dollar community investment programs.
 Her extensive experience in community relations and corporate giving is complemented by skills in Aboriginal relations, stakeholder consultation and communications, investor relations, event planning and marketing.
 She is a committed volunteer and has contributed to the goals of numerous organizations including a local crisis nursery, Calgary Stampede events and a children’s summer camp in Loch Lomond, Scotland.
 Since 2005, Maggie has been primary caregiver to two parents with dementia.

 Glenn Skimming is an active member of the Alberta Therapeutic Recreation Association (ATRA) and considers it an honour to be a Recreation Therapist encouraging individuals to make informed leisure choices.
-Glenn was a Transit Operator for almost 24 years and achieved his Bachelor of Physical Education at the University of Alberta.
+Glenn was a Transit Operator for over 23 years and achieved his Bachelor of Physical Education at the University of Alberta.
 Glenn has since worked in Adult Day Support programs, Supportive Living and Long Term Care, and continues to build partnerships with community organizations and the clients he supports.
 As Marketing Director for the Canadian Therapeutic Recreation Association (CTRA) Glenn is actively involved in the evolution of national professional standards.